loevgaard/dandomain-altapay-bundle/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A library for using the Dandomain Pay API to make payments in the Dandomain webshop system
+A bundle for coupling a Dandomain payment to Altapay

 ## Install